spbeal/spotify-flask/README.md

 <img alt="Github Repo Sponsors" src="https://img.shields.io/github/sponsors/spbeal?style=flat&color=blueviolet">

 </div>

-# Active Features
+## Active Features
-- Puts current Discover Weekly songs into a Saved Weekly playlist, built to be able to do this each week to save songs overtime.
+> Puts current Discover Weekly songs into a Saved Weekly playlist, designed to be run each week.

-# Build Instructions
+## Build Instructions
-> Fork and use npm to download all dependencies.
+> Fork and use npm to download all dependencies. <br>
-> Then add your own spotify api keys to have it use your account.
+> Add your own spotify api keys to use your account. <br>
-> Then run the following commands:
+> Run the following commands:
 - set FLASK_APP=app.py
 - set FLASK_ENV=development
 - flask run
+- Go to the link provided in the terminal
-> Then you can go to the following link and whenever you refresh you will put 30 songs into a Saved Weekly playlist from your active Discover Weekly.
+> Whenever you refresh you will put 30 songs into a Saved Weekly playlist from your active Discover Weekly.

 ## Project Created & Maintained By